DouglasNeuroInformatics/Douglas_User_Documentation/docs/research_methods/sharing_data.md

 All shared data should have a DOI and be citable.
-But there are also dedicated data journals that will allow you to make an in depth description of your data and clearly show your contibution.
+But there are also dedicated data journals that will allow you to make an in depth description of your data and clearly show your contribution.
 [Here is an overview of some data sharing journals](https://www.fosteropenscience.eu/foster-taxonomy/open-data-journals).

 ```